 For Painted Hardwood Doors

 Unfinished wood is inherently vulnerable to moisture, heat, and sun, and will degrade fairly quickly without the level of protection provided by quality finishing.
-If the door is to be painted, every section must be painted on the front, back, and all four edges with one coat of exterior-grade primer followed with two coats of high-quality exterior-grade paint.
+If the door is to be painted, every section must be painted on the front, back, and all four edges with one coat of exterior-grade primer followed by two coats of high-quality exterior-grade paint.
 All paints must be applied to wood doors within two days of receipt.